← Back to challenges

 Your workflow should:

-• Return appropriate HTTP status codes to GitHub (200 for success, 500 for errors)
+- Return appropriate HTTP status codes to GitHub (200 for success, 400 for invalid payload, 500 for server errors)

 Edge Cases